-Replace the cuvette into the cuvette holder and ensure that the notch on the cap is positioned securely into the groove.
+• Replace the cuvette into the holder and ensure that the notch on the cap is positioned securely into the groove.

-Press and hold READ >/TIMER for three seconds.
+• Press and hold READ►/TIMER for three seconds.
 The display will show the countdown prior to measurement.
-The beeper is playing a beep at the end of countdown period.
+An audible "beep" indicates the end of the countdown period.

-Alternatively, wait for 1 minute and just press READ►/TIMER.

-In both cases, the lamp, cuvette and detector icons will appear on the display, depending on the measurement phase.
+• Alternatively, wait for 3 minutes then just press READ►/TIMER.
+In all cases, the lamp, cuvette and detector icons will appear on the display, depending on the measurement phase.

-At the end of measurement, the instrument directly displays concentration in mg/L of free chlorine on the LCD.
+• At the end of measurement, the instrument directly displays concentration in mg/L of silica (SiO2) on the LCD.

-INTERFERENCES
+INTERFERENCES: